 ISBT 128 provides a comprehensive and highly flexible system for describing products and assigning product codes.
 The foundation of this system is a standard terminology which is constructed by international consensus to ensure global consistency in use and understanding.
-The standard terminology is maintained on the ICCBBA website and is publically available.
-Blood component terminology is managed by the blood transfusion Technical Advisory Groups of ICCBBA.
+The standard terminology is maintained on the ICCBBA website and is publicly available.
+Cellular therapy terminology and coding is managed by ICCBBA and the international Cellular Therapy Coding and Labeling Advisory Group (CTCLAG).

 New products are defined by combining pieces of information from the standardized terminology in a way that unambiguously describes the product.
-This process is made easier by the use of the concepts of component class, modifiers, core conditions, and attributes.
+This process is made easier by the use of the concepts of component class, core conditions, and attributes.

-This unique product description is assigned a Product Code that becomes incorporated into the ISBT 128 Product Description Code Database table, ensuring that the product will be accurately identified in any country in the world that is using ISBT 128.
+This unique product description is assigned a Product Code that becomes incorporated into the ISBT 128 Product Description Code Database, ensuring that the product will be accurately identified in any country in the world that is using ISBT 128.